hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

 No!
 There's a land!
 ```

-You can use these to enable the code to be run-able:
+You can use these lines to make the examples run-able:
 ```
 line: "No!
 There's a land!"
 e-line: enbase line